gift-surg/puma/README.md

 For example source code demonstrating a data producer-processor-consumer pipeline as illustrated above, please see this [simple demo application][example-code].

-For more detailed documentation as well as an in-depth discussion, please see the README file within each PUMA package.
+Each PUMA package includes a README file that provides a more in-depth discussion of the useful features as well as implementation details.

 [example-code]: demos/simple/main.py